jaokim/jaokim.github.io/fatal_error.md

 There you are, relaxing and enjoying a game of Minecraft, and suddenly "A fatal error has been detected by the Java Runtime Environment"!

 # Fatal errors in Java applications
-A fatal error can be caused by any Java application, it's not specifically a Minecraft error.
+A fatal error can be caused by any Java application.
 Trying to find a solution you want to look in the generated hs_err file.

 ```
 #